MicrosoftDocs/learn/learn-pr/django/django-deployment/includes/6-deploy-azure.md

 1. Enter *shelters*.

-Your database will be created!
+Your database will be created.

 ## Create the schema and superuser

-The last step to your deployment is to set up the database.
+The last step in the deployment is to set up the database.
 In local development, you run `python manage.py migrate` and `python manage.py createsuperuser` to create the database schema and superuser.
 On Azure, you'll do the same.

 You'll connect to the web server in Azure by using Secure Shell (SSH).
 You can make the connection in Visual Studio Code.